Powered by Coverage.com (NPN: 19966249)

 As a coastal state, New Jersey sits perched on the Atlantic Ocean, leaving it vulnerable to specific risks.
 Hurricanes moving up the East Coast often bring damage to homes in the state, either from water damage or high winds.
 Wildfires are also not uncommon, especially in the northern parts of the state and the Pine Barrens.
 In many cases, these potential disasters are covered by a basic HO-3 policy, the most common kind sold.
 In other cases, such as flooding, you will need to purchase a separate policy to be covered.
 Here are common New Jersey endorsements or policy types for you to consider:

-• Flooding: New Jersey has around 630,000 properties that have a more than 26 percent chance of experiencing extreme flooding within the next 30 years, according to non-profit foundation Flood Factor.
+- Flooding: Of all the coastal states, New Jersey has the highest number of affordable housing units that are exposed to sea-level rise and flooding, according to a 2020 scientific study.
 If you’re a homeowner in New Jersey, you may want to check if flood insurance is required in your home’s area.
-Flooding is not standard on a homeowner’s policy, so it may be worth considering whether or not it’s required.
+Flooding is not covered by a standard homeowner’s policy, so it may be worth considering even if it’s not required.
+Note that if you’re purchasing a home in a federally designated flood zone, your mortgage lender may require you to purchase flood insurance.

-• Identity theft: According to the Federal Trade Commission (FTC), fraud claims increased by more than 70 percent in 2021 compared to 2020.
-With financial crime through identity theft on the rise, some homeowners may want to add on identity theft coverage to their homeowners insurance policy.
+- Identity theft: According to the Federal Trade Commission, the cost of fraud claims hit $10 billion dollars in 2023, up 14 percent from 2022.
+With financial crime through identity theft on the rise, some homeowners may want to add identity theft coverage to their homeowners insurance policy.

 Related content: